monological/cetra/README.md

 ## Install

-The cmake build script does not currently install all the libraries system wide.
+The cmake build script does not currently install the libraries system wide.

 - The external libraries are installed locally in the ./build/external/lib directory.
 - The header files are in the ./build/external/include directory.